 Breakfast on the go just got a whole lot easier with these gluten-free breakfast donuts made with oat flour.
 Bake up a batch and enjoy them for a quick, easy and filling breakfast treat all week long.
 This post contains affiliate links.
 Please read my disclosures.

 I’m a little obsessed with donuts these days, so when I came across a healthy version of my favorite breakfast treat, I decided to give it a go.

-These donuts are WAY healthier than the sugar-filled donuts you’d get at the store or Dunkin’ Donuts, and of course, they’re totally gluten-free.
+These donuts are way healthier than the sugar-filled donuts you’ll find at the store or Dunkin’ Donuts, and of course, they’re totally gluten free, vegan, and delicious.

 I usually tell you how to make the donuts first, but in this blog post, I have to start by telling you how good these donuts taste.
-They.
-Are.
-Amazing.
+They taste amazing.
 They are slightly sweet.
-Very moist.
-And they satisfy that bread-texture many of us gluten-free people crave so much.
+Slightly moist and chewy.
+And they satisfy that bread-texture you crave so much.

 In other words, these gluten-free breakfast donuts are delicious… and because they contain so many healthy and good for you ingredients, you won’t feel guilty eating one – or two – of them for breakfast either.

 You’ll need a few simple ingredients to make this recipe, however, some of these ingredients you’ll probably need to snag on your next visit to the grocery store.

 You can purchase safe, gluten-free oat flour from Bob’s Red Mill.
 I have seen it in some grocery stores, or you can simply order it on Amazon and save the trouble of searching for it.
 It is important that you only use gluten-free-labeled oat flour because oats, while naturally gluten free, are cross contaminated with wheat crops during the growing, harvesting, storing and transporting stages so they are not safe for someone on a gluten-free diet to eat.
 (Read my post, Are Oats Gluten-Free?)